 Vascular dementia is a type of dementia that can cause a decline in cognitive skills, including memory, reasoning, judgment, and speech.
 These changes can occur suddenly, or they may start mild and go unnoticed at first.

 Vascular dementia can occur alone or alongside other forms of dementia, which is often called

-The symptoms of vascular dementia depend on which part of the brain is affected, and the severity of symptoms depends on how long the brain was without oxygen and blood.
+The symptoms of vascular dementia depend on which part of your brain is affected.
+The severity of symptoms depends on how long your brain was without oxygen and blood.

 The most common symptoms of vascular dementia include:

 - trouble doing tasks that used to be easy